 We sincerely thank an anonymous referee whose insightful comments and suggestions significantly enhanced the quality of this paper.
-This work uses data from Indian Space Science Data Centre (ISSDC) of the AstroSat mission of the Indian Space Research Organisation (ISRO).
+This work uses data from the Indian Space Science Data Centre (ISSDC) of the AstroSat mission of the ISRO.
 We acknowledge the SXT and LAXPC POCs at TIFR (Mumbai), CZTI POC at IUCAA (Pune), and UVIT POC at IIA (Bangalore) for providing the necessary software tools for data processing.
-The UVIT data were reprocessed by CCDLAB pipeline (Postma & Leahy 2017).
-This publication used archival STIS spectrum from HST data archive (https://archive.stsci.edu/hst/search.php).
-This research has used the Python and Julia packages.
-This research has used the SIMBAD/NED database.
+The UVIT data were reprocessed by the CCDLAB pipeline (J. E. Postma & D. Leahy 2017).
+This publication used archival STIS spectrum from the HST data archive (https:// archive.stsci.edu/hst/search.php).
+This research has used the Python and Julia packages and the SIMBAD/NED database.
 S.K. acknowledges the University Grant Commission (UGC), Government of India, for financial support.
-Kulinder Pal Singh thanks the Indian National Science Academy for support under the INSA Senior Scientist Programme.
-AAZ acknowledges support from the Polish National Science Center under the grants 2019/35/B/ST9/03944, 2023/48/Q/ST9/00138, and from the Copernicus Academy under the grant CBMK/01/24.
+K.P.S. thanks the Indian National Science Academy for support under the INSA Senior Scientist Programme.
+A.A.Z. acknowledges support from the Polish National Science Center under the grants 2019/35/B/ ST9/03944, 2023/48/Q/ST9/00138, and from the Copernicus Academy under grant No. CBMK/01/24.